vlad-at-work/kz-code-review/README.md

 If you'd like to run the app locally, I've included a `docker-compose.yml` file which should allow the app to be accessible locally on port `3000`.
 Disclaimer: To my shame, I haven't had the opportunity to work with Docker until now so I rate the probability of success at 50/50.

-Besides that, the React and Sinatra apps can be launched for development in their respective folders with `npm i && npm start` and `bundle install && bundle exec rackup app.rb -p 4567` respectively
+Besides that, the React and Sinatra apps can be launched for development in their respective folders with `npm i && npm start` and `bundle install && bundle exec rackup app.rb -p 4567` respectively.

+For rudimentary tests - `npm test`

 ### An exceptionally ugly diagram